Tile Stain Removal

-- 1/2 cup of baking soda
+- 1/2 cup baking soda

-- 1/3 cup of ammonia
+- 1/3 cup ammonia

-- 1/4 cup of white vinegar
+- 1/4 cup white vinegar

-- 7 cups of water
+- 7 cups water

 Removing Blood Stains

-Gently rub the burn mark or spot with #0 fine grade steel wool along with either cold water or a detergent solution..
+Gently rub the burn mark or spot with #0 fine-grade steel wool along with either cold water or a detergent solution.

-Heel and Scuff Marks
+Heel and Scuff Mark Stain Removal

 Use either Mr. Clean Magic erasers which should easily remove the scuff mark, or use a pencil eraser to easily remove heel marks.

-Ink marks will come off easily with a Mr. Clean Magic Eraser, or you can try using #0 fine steel wool and an all-purpose detergent solution.
+Ink marks should come off easily using a Mr. Clean Magic Eraser, or you can try gently scrubbing using #0 fine steel wool and an all-purpose detergent solution.